Missouri Botanical Garden

 Madagascar: Preserving and Restoring a Rich and Diverse Flora

-Madagascar is known for its extraordinary diversity, with 11,600 plant species native to the island and found nowhere else on earth.
+Madagascar is known for its extraordinary diversity, with 11,600 named plant species native to the island and a predicted 3000 additional species waiting discovery and/or scientific naming.
+At least 83% of the Malagasy flora is found nowhere else on earth.
 Sadly, only 10% of the original vegetation remains on the island.

 - Thorough botanical inventories of each site, providing key information for science-based restoration

-- Eliminating destructive activity in partially degraded forests to facilitate natural regeneration
+- Reducing or, if possible, eliminating destructive activity (such as wild fires, shifting cultivation, and non-sustainable exploitation of timber) in degraded forests to facilitate natural regeneration

-- Establishing nurseries that produce seedlings of native keystone trees for forest restoration projects, as well as fruit and spice trees to provide food and income for local people
+- Establishing nurseries that produce seedlings of native trees (particularly pioneer species) for forest restoration projects, as well as fruit and spice trees to provide food and income for local people

 - Planting fast-growing trees as sources of fuel wood and timber for local people, thus helping to provide an alternative to the unsustainable use of dwindling native forest resources